Fujifilm X100F vs Leica Q Typ 116

-Reasons to prefer the Leica Q (Typ 116):
+Advantages of the Leica Q (Typ 116):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2360k dots).